Methotrexate is a chemotherapy drug used to treat many different cancers.

 During treatment, you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.

 Before or on the day of treatment, a nurse or a person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you how you have been feeling.
 If your blood results are alright on the day of your treatment, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.

 Before you start, your nurse will give you anti-sickness drugs and sometimes a steroid.
-Methotrexate is then usually given in one of the following ways:
+Methotrexate is then given in one of the following ways:

 Your nurse can give you methotrexate as a slow injection or drip (infusion) into your cannula or line.
 They usually run the drip through a pump, which gives you the treatment over a set time.
 You will usually have fluids through a drip at the same time.

 Methotrexate can be given into the spinal fluid to allow the drug to reach the spinal cord and brain.
 This is called intrathecal chemotherapy.

 The doctor numbs an area of skin over your spine with local anaesthetic.
 Then they gently insert a needle between two of the spinal bones.
 This is called a lumbar puncture.
 They inject the chemotherapy drug through this needle into the spinal fluid.
 Your cancer doctor and nurse will explain everything in advance so you know what to expect.

 You may get a headache after a lumbar puncture.
 To help prevent this, you may need to lie flat for a few hours afterwards and drink plenty of fluids.